jafingerhut/core.btree-vector/doc/intro.md

 supply operations with good performance guarantees.
 It is possible to support all of these operations efficiently with B-tree vectors, both at the beginning and end of a vector, so we should give names to the at-the-beginning operations.
-We will use `conjl` for adding a new element at the beginning of a vector (at index 0), for "conj at the left", and `popl` for removing an element at the beginning of a vector, for "pop at the left".
+We will use `conjl`, for "conj at the left", for adding a new element at the beginning of a vector (at index 0), and `popl`, for "pop at the left", for removing an element at the beginning of a vector.

-There are multiple choices in how to support `conjl` and `popl` efficiently for vectors implemented using B-tree.
+There are multiple choices in how to support `conjl` and `popl` efficiently for vectors implemented using B-trees.

 One choice is to introduce a "head" array, similar to Clojure PersistentVector's tail array.
-Like the tail array, the head array is an array node, and can hold as many elements as other array nodes.
+Like the tail array, the head array is an array node, and can hold from 1 up to as many elements as other array nodes.
 Using a head array makes it straightforward to implement O(1) worst case access time to the first element.
-It can also be used to make `conjl` operations usually take O(1) time by replacing the head array when it is not yet full, just as `conj` operations usually take O(1) time by replacing the tail array when it is not yet full.0
+It can also be used to make `conjl` operations usually take O(1) time by replacing the head array when it is not yet full, just as `conj` operations usually take O(1) time by replacing the tail array when it is not yet full.

 When the tail array is full, `conj` takes O(log N) time creating a new tree that is the same as the current left-packed tree, with the tail